OpenDDS/opendds-smart-lock/flutter/README.md

 # Getting Started

-Set your FLUTTER_ROOT environment to the full path of the Flutter installation (use forward slashes on Windows).
+Set your FLUTTER_ROOT environment to the full path of the Flutter installation.

 # Building for Android